This website uses cookies

 A: The number of candidates who are placed on the reserve list and are ultimately offered admission varies from year to year.
 Factors that may affect this are:

-We realize that some applicants are not in a position to stay active on reserve, but remaining active for as long as possible increases the likelihood of admission.
+We realize that some applicants are not in position to stay active on the reserve list, but remaining active for as long as possible increases the likelihood of admission.

 A: No, we only have a full-time day program.